cbrennanpoole/Qualitative-Self/README.md

     - Consisting of approximately 650,000 to 1.5 million pounds of overnight due-service origin freight, and
     - Approximately 4 to 6 million pounds in-bound break tonnage due-in nightl
     - Associate shift composition of
-    100-125 hourly dock associates,
-        1. No less than 120 line-haul drivers,
-        2. Over 100 local drivers and totaling
-        3. Nearly 400 Atlanta domicile associates.
+        1. 100-125 Professional Freight Handlers,
+        2. 85-110 Line Drivers,
+        3. 60-75 PUD Drivers,
+        4. 12 Operations Supervisors,
+        5. 6 Dispatch Supervisors,
+        6. 10 Clerical Teammembers,
 2. Trend analysis, demand-planning, and overall statistical analysis of seasonal trends in tonnage and seasonal workforce issues helping to
-    - identify patterns to develop a proposal for new due service schedule for linehaul runs or
+    - Identify patterns to develop new due service schedules for linehaul,
-    - eliminate existing schedule by building loads with multi-point destinations, and
+    - Eliminate existing schedules by building loads dynamic builds to Atlanta / Carolina region satellite (end) service centers.
-    - increase hiring efforts earlier than strategy had set - forth (hiring in Jan and Feb to have a cross-functionally proficient unit of part - time associates to cover the seasonal up-tick in vacation requests that aligned with school season and seasonality of vacationing for the nation Saia was expected to service (This is US, not the current US; correction : This was US, no mas - unfortunately for US).
+    - Increase hiring efforts earlier in calendar year (Jan and Feb) to have a cross-functional team in place to cover the seasonal up-tick in tonnage and vacation requests.
-3. Implement
+3. Implement :
-    - six-sigma management principles,
+    - Lean, six-sigma management principles,
+4. Institute :
     - Pull just-in-time (J.I.T.) workflow models
-        1. Yard hostler changes in standard work process.
+    - Yard hostler changes in standard work process.
+5. Design :
-        2. Shift dock stand to areas more conducive to the employee than the supervisor-of-responsibility (bottoms up again).
+    - DockOps stand to areas more conducive to the employee than the supervisor-of-responsibility (bottom-up ops strategy).
+    - Support :
+        1. Upper - management goals,
+        2. Regional management expectations :
-    - Support upper - management goals and regional management expectations by offering the terminal perspective at quarterly meetings, and
+            - Offer the terminal perspective at quarterly meetings
-        1. Develop staff to fall-in-line helping to further achieve the goal of
+            - Develop staff to fall-in-line helping to further achieve the goal of
-            - Always on A / B testing,
+                1. Always on A / B testing,
-            - Real - time human resources establishing a body of
+                2. Real - time human resources establishing a body of
-        2. Continuous 'integration / improvement'.
+                    - Continuous integration / improvement.
-4. Craft operations strategy aligning organizations vision with operations team and associates.
+6. Craft operations strategy aligning organizational vision with operations team and associates daily game plan.
     - 1st day introduction issued a challenge to perform as one unit and single team.
-        1. With a command to excellence, and
+        1. Issue command to excellence, and
         2. Mission to take pride in the job.
         3. Promising to return to an open door management policy.
             - Address all inquires
             - Committment to resolve pre-existing & future (if warranted) concerns.
-5. Explore the underlying issues affecting the workforce;
+7. Explore underlying issues affecting workforce thru :
+    - Active listening  :
+        1. Individual,
-    - Active listening in individual and group information gathering sessions;
+        2. Group information gathering sessions;
-    - Analyze and identify anomalies and outliers,
+8. Analyze and identify anomalies and outliers :
             - Continuous observation and perspective taking until identification of root cause(s) could be established;
             - Addressing all associate :
                 1. Feedback
                 2. Questions of doubt &
                 3. Resistance to change.
-        4. Serve as liaison / conduet as the voice of the dock to : `senior management`; `advocating for legitimate equipment needs and fundamental employee benefits (F/T & P/T issues).
+                4. Serve as liaison / conduet as the voice of the dock to : `senior management`; `advocating for legitimate equipment needs and fundamental employee benefits (F/T & P/T issues);
-6. Author and co-collaborator to:
+9. Author and co-collaborator to :
-    - 20% Dock operations productivity enhancement (KPI).
+    - 20% Dock operations productivity enhancement (KPI),
-        1. No less than 40% gain in delivery before exception metric.
+        1. No less than 40% gain in delivery before exception metric;
+10. Slash :
-    - Slash over - the - road expenditures with permanent cancellation of 4 due-service regional runs by implementing multi-stop, strategic load plan.
+    - Over - the - road (OTR) expenditures,
+    - Permanent cancellation of 4 due-service regional runs by implementing multi-stop, strategic load plan.
-        - Shaved no less than 6 city of Atlanta delivery & pickup (PUD) routes, and
+        1. Shave no less than 6 city of Atlanta delivery & pickup (PUD) routes, and
+11. Establish :
     - 2% Standard of Service improvement.
-        1. Total Customer Satisfaction delivering of 99.2% on-time and improving damages by 40% across the international network
+        1. Total Customer Satisfaction delivering of 99.2% on-time and
-            - As a team!
+12. Reduce damages :
+    - 40% across-the-board.

 ---

 #### Saia LTL Freight Inc <br>

 `DISPATCH SUPERVISOR`<br>
  Johns Creek, GA | Jul 2009 - Jul 2011 <br>
-1. Regional travel providing DockOps team
+1. Regional travel providing Atlanta region Dock Ops Teams :
     - Training,
-    - Tutoring, tips, and
+    - Mentoring,
-    - Organizational education, at the discretion of the Vice President of Line Haul.
+    - Organizational dynamics at discretion of Vice President of Line Haul.
 2. Establish cross-functional constructive collaboration,
-    - Forging the foundation for a profitable partnership;
+    - Forge foundation for profitable partnership;
-    - Enabling regional lane load average improvement up-ticks and
+    - Enable regional lane load average improvement,
-    - Fostering, best-in-class, awards and
+    - Foster best-in-class awards by creating a continuous improvement environment.
     - Peer recognition for Memphis and Oklahoma City regional operations teams.
 3. Call center setting 600-minute shifts and 480-minute phone time expectation,
-    - Averaged over 530 minutes at all times.
+    - Average > 530 minutes.
-    - Ownership of 250-325 average nightly calls of concern from all angles.
+    - Take Ownership of 250-325 average nightly calls from all operations, sales, and safety angles.
-    - Assurance Supervisor : Empathetic ear as needed; attempting to always deliver
+    - Assurance Supervisor
-        1. Patient
-        2. Confident standark work processes.
-    - Express appreciation for line and city drivers' as
+4. Express appreciation for line and city drivers' as
-        1. in-house surveys and feedback continued-to-show :
+        1. In-house feedback and Human Resources identified a schism with :
             - driver-to-dispatch and
             - drivers-to-dockOps Team
-                1. relations were in a continual decline in recent years.
+                1. relations were in a continual decline in earlier years.
-4. Forge authentic relationship with region & drivers-of-responsibility through
+5. Forge authentic relationship with region & drivers-of-responsibility through
     - Active listening,
     - People Empowerment,
     - Continuous Improvement mind-set,